ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-5-2.md

-Chapter 5: Giving Constructive Feedback that Promotes Improvement: The Importance of Specificity and Clarity
+The Importance of Specificity and Clarity
 ============================================================================================================

 Giving feedback is an essential tool for promoting improvement in individuals and teams.
 In this chapter, we will explore the importance of specificity and clarity when giving constructive feedback.